Hengle/Folkvangr/Jobs/Game Dev Positions.md

-Note: At this time, positions are either freelance or voluntary part-time.
 Applications for full-time positions with paid  salary will be considered closer to the time of the crowdfunding campaign.

 # Production Leads